whiskyechobravo/kerkoapp/README.md

 variable in KerkoApp and therefore can only be set in Python from a custom application.

-If you are building your own application, you don't really need the above environment variables.
+If you are building your own application, you do not really need the above environment variables.
 Instead, you could directly set Kerko variables in your application's `Config` object and set arguments to `kerko.composer.Composer`'s init method.
 In that case, please refer to [Kerko's documentation][Kerko] rather